 The Fanno Farmhouse, owned and maintained by THPRD, can be found by turning south off of Hall Boulevard at Creekside Place, the street just west of Nimbus.
 The house was designed and constructed by Augustus Fanno in 1859 and was occupied by the Fanno family until 1979.
 The house was built with sawn lumber from Thomas H. Denney’s local sawmill, Rebecca Denney Fanno’s brother.

 Augustus Fanno: The “first” Augustus Fanno was born on March 26, 1804 in Maine.
 His father John Fanno and family had emigrated from France during the French Revolution of 1790s.
-This Augustus was married to Martha Ferguson in 1840.
+This Augustus was married to Martha Ferguson in 1838.
 They came West with their five year old son Eugene in one of the earliest wagon trains in 1846.
-Martha (and baby) died shortly upon arrival during childbirth.
+Martha (and baby) died shortly upon arrival during childbirth in Linn City (now West Linn).
 Augustus (and possibly son Eugene) explored the territory on west of the Willamette to the coast and staked his donation land claim of 640 acres in 1847.
 This area came to be known as the Tualatin Valley, home to the Kalapuya Indians.
 The Indians had camped and fished for years in this area before disease and new exclusion laws decimated their welfare.

-Augustus then married Rebecca Jane Denny in 1849.
+Augustus then married Rebecca Jane Denney in 1851.
 Her family had joined with a number of other families from the same neighborhood in southern Indiana.
-Some of these historic names are familiar today: Denny, Stott, Tucker, and McKay.
+Some of these historic names are familiar today: Denney, Stott, Tucker, and McKay.